How to get to Norway by ferry from the UK

 Unfortunately, there is no direct ferry to Norway from The United Kingdom.
-Yet you can get there by car and two ferries.
+Yet you can get there by car and two ferries!
 It is even possible to get there without ferries, but that is not advisable since it is a very long drive.

-Check availability and compare prices
+Timetable, availability, and compare prices

-Travel tip: Eemshaven-Kristiansand is the shortest drive
+Eemshaven-Kristiansand is the shortest drive

 Depending on where you live in the UK, you can book one of the ferries to Rotterdam or Amsterdam.
 From here, Eemshaven can be reached by car in about 3 hours.

-An interesting route to consider is the 20h ferry from Kiel to Oslo.
+Another interesting route to consider is the 20h ferry from Kiel to Oslo.
 Depending on which crossing you choose from the UK to the continent, the distance to Kiel is between 6 and 9 hours by car.
 This is a night crossing on the beautiful ship from Color Line.
 This is more of a ‘cruise' experience than a ferry experience.

 The luxurious cruise ships from Color Line